Physicians for Social Responsibility

-Physicians for Social Responsibility (PSR) is a physician-led organization in the US working to protect the public from the threats of nuclear proliferation, climate change, and environmental toxins.
-It produces and disseminates publications, provides specialized training, offers written and oral testimony to congress, conducts media interviews, and delivers professional and public education.
-PSR's members and e-activists, state and local chapters, student chapters, and national staff form a nationwide network that target what they consider threats to global survival, specifically nuclear warfare, nuclear proliferation, global warming, and toxic degradation of the environment.
+Physicians for Social Responsibility (PSR) is a physician-led nonprofit organization in the United States working to protect public health from the threats of nuclear weapons, climate change, and environmental toxins.
+Founded in 1961, PSR produces and disseminates publications, provides specialized training, offers written and oral testimony to Congress, conducts media interviews, and delivers professional and public education on nuclear disarmament, climate policy, and environmental health issues.
+The organization operates through its national office, state and local chapters, and student network, which together form a nationwide network addressing threats to global health and security, including nuclear warfare, nuclear proliferation, climate change, and toxic degradation of the environment.

-Organizational history
+As the U.S. affiliate of International Physicians for the Prevention of Nuclear War (IPPNW), PSR shared in the 1985 Nobel Peace Prize awarded to IPPNW "for spreading authoritative information and by creating an awareness of the catastrophic consequences of atomic warfare."

+History

+Founding (1961-1973)

-PSR was founded in Boston in 1961 by a group of physicians concerned about the public health dangers associated with the testing, stockpiling and use of nuclear weapons.
-Drs.
-Bernard Lown, Victor W. Sidel, Sidney Alexander, H. Jack Geiger, Alexander Leaf, Charles Magraw, George Saxton, Robert Goldwyn, and Bernard Leon Winter (1921–1985) were among the founding group of physicians.
-PSR's initial reports described the real human, physical, social and environmental consequences of a nuclear war.
-PSR originally opposed atmospheric nuclear testing by documenting the presence of testing byproduct strontium-90 in children's teeth.
+PSR was founded in Boston in 1961 by a group of physicians concerned about the public health dangers of nuclear weapons testing, stockpiling, and use.
+The founding physicians included Bernard Lown, Victor W. Sidel, Sidney Alexander, H. Jack Geiger, Alexander Leaf, Charles Magraw, George Saxton, Robert Goldwyn, and Bernard Leon Winter.
+The group was inspired to act following a 1961 talk by Nobel laureate Sir Philip Noel-Baker on the health effects of nuclear weapons development, in which he warned about strontium-90 found in children's teeth near testing sites at levels 50 times higher than earlier baselines.

-Rebirth of PSR in the late 1970s
+PSR's initial work focused on documenting the health consequences of nuclear weapons.
+The organization's early reports described the human, physical, social, and environmental consequences of nuclear war.
+PSR opposed atmospheric nuclear testing by demonstrating the presence of strontium-90, a radioactive byproduct of nuclear testing, in children's teeth.

+In May 1962, PSR published a landmark series of articles titled "The Medical Consequences of Thermonuclear War" in a special issue of the New England Journal of Medicine.
+The articles, written by the PSR Study Group, detailed the catastrophic medical consequences that would result from nuclear war.
+An accompanying editorial argued that physicians had a special responsibility to help prevent the use of nuclear weapons.

+The series of articles and PSR's continued advocacy contributed to the signing of the Limited Nuclear Test Ban Treaty in 1963, in which the United States, United Kingdom, and Soviet Union agreed to cease atmospheric nuclear testing.
+PSR also published The Fallen Sky: Medical Consequences of Thermonuclear War in 1963.

+By 1973, the organization had become largely inactive and in effect ceased to exist.